 Austentatious is quirky and fun, so long as readers are willing to suspend disbelief and believe in the power of Fairy Jane.
 I loved the idea of Jane Austen creatively twisting words and offering advice, as she was so perceptive when it came to people and relationships.
 I’ve read a ton of modern-day Austenesque novels, but Goodnight’s stands out with the help of that magical journal.
 She did a great job making the advice sound like it came straight from Austen’s pen — and most importantly, she made me believe in the journal (and want one of my own).

 At first, I found Nic a bit irritating with her droning on and on about her Plan, but she grew on me by the end.
 The first person narrative makes it feel like you’re chatting with a friend, particularly one who doesn’t realize how crazy-exciting her life actually is.
 Like the journal, Nic feels real, with lofty dreams that always seem out of reach, a fear of putting herself out there when failure is a possibility, and a knack for embarrassing herself.
 Goodnight’s secondary characters are just as fun, especially Beck, Nic’s feisty mentee-turned-friend, and Leslie, Nic’s lesbian professor neighbor who spars with Nic over her lack of a personal life.

 Loosely based on Pride and Prejudice, Austentatious shows the troubles that ensue when a strong-minded woman makes assumptions about other people and tries too hard to control her life.
 It’s about how being insensible sometimes makes sense.
 And interestingly enough, it’s about how an old journal, a mushroom, and karaoke just might change your life.

-Disclosure: I borrowed Austentatious from my local library.
-I am an Amazon associate.
+Disclosure: I borrowed Austentatious from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.